FAQ

 Coinsurance is another kind of cost-sharing you may be responsible for when you have commercial health insurance (commercial insurance is insurance that is NOT paid for by the government such as Medicaid and Medicare).
 Here, you pay part of the cost for healthcare and your insurance company pays part of the cost.
 For example: You have a medication that costs $100 and your coinsurance is 30%.
 This means that you are responsible for paying 30%, or $30; and your insurance covers 70%, or $70, of the cost of the prescription.

-What are insurance deductible
+What are insurance deductibles?

 A deductible is a fixed amount you pay each year before your health insurance company begins to pay their portion of the plan.
 Once you've paid your deductible, your health plan begins to cover its share of your bills.
 For example: You have a $2000 deductible, and you get the flu in January.
 You see your doctor.
 The doctor bill is $200.
 You are responsible for the entire bill because you haven't paid your full deductible for the year.
 After paying $200 for the doctor, you have $1800 left to pay for your annual deductible before your insurance company covers your healthcare services.
 Once you've paid your deductible, you may still be responsible for other costs, including coinsurance and/or copayments.